Hurdiidae

-Hurdiidae is an extinct cosmopolitan family of radiodonts, a group of stem-group arthropods, which lived during the Paleozoic Era.
+Hurdiidae (synonymous with the previously named Peytoiidae) is an extinct cosmopolitan family of radiodonts, a group of stem-group marine arthropods, which lived during the Paleozoic Era.
 It is the most long-lived radiodont clade, lasting from the Cambrian period to the Devonian period.

 Description

 Hurdiidae is characterized by frontal appendages with distal region composed of 5 subequal blade-like endites, alongside the enlarged head carapaces and tetraradial mouthpart (oral cone).

 The frontal appendages of hurdiids have a distinctive morphology, with the appendage of most species bearing five equally-sized elongate blade-like ventral spines known as endites.
 Subsequent podomeres were reduced in size and with only small endites or none.
 Each podomere bore only a single endite, unlike other radiodonts, in which the endites were paired.
 In most species, the endites were curved medially, so that the appendages formed a basket-like structure.
 Some hurdiids had greater numbers of endites, with Cordaticaris bearing seven endites of equal length.
 Ursulinacaris is unique among hurdiids in bearing paired endites, which is likely a transitional form between the appendage of other radiodonts and that of hurdiids.

 Hurdiids exhibited a wide range of body size.
-The smallest known hurdiid specimen, of an unnamed species, is estimated to have had a body length of 6–15 mm, but it is not known whether this specimen was juvenile or adult.
+The smallest known hurdiid specimen, of an unnamed species, is estimated to have had a body length of 6–15 mm, but it is not known whether this specimen was a juvenile or an adult.
 Aegirocassis, the largest known hurdiid, was over 2 m long, comparable in size to the largest known arthropods.

 Paleobiology

-The majority of hurdiids appear to have been predators that fed by sifting sediment with their frontal appendages, but Aegirocassis was a suspension feeder.
+The majority of hurdiids appear to have been predators that fed by sifting sediment with their frontal appendages, but some members, like Aegirocassis, Pseudoangustidontus, and possibly Cambroraster, were suspension feeders.